Augusta Estate Planning Attorney

 What Is Probate?

 Probate is the process of settling the estate of a deceased person.
+Our lawyers will guide you through each of the steps of probate.
 It includes several steps:

 - Submitting the will of the deceased person to the probate court